RedNeath/ExcelFormulaCalculationEngine/README.md

 ### Project dependencies
 Of course, the project depends on **Make**, but also on **Docker**, so you will need to have those two packages installed on your machine.

+## Usage tips!
+Those tips will allow you to make a better use of the library.

+1. Choosing the right order for your formula variables:
+As you might have noticed, there is no mention of a system to access rapidly each variable within the context.
+That means the accession is actually sequential, looking for each value one after the other.
+It is made this way because when creating the library, dealing with huge amounts of formula variables wasn't a key element.
+So basically, if you're using lots of variables for your formula(s) and your calculations become slow, try to reorganise them, so that the most frequently used ones can be accessed rapidly by putting them at the beginning of the array.